cosmos/ibc/ibc/3_IBC_TERMINOLOGY.md

 ### CommitmentProof

-A *commitment proof* refers to the proof structure which proves whether a particular key maps to a particular value in a committed-to set or not.
+A *commitment proof* is the proof structure which proves whether a particular key maps to a particular value in a committed-to set or not.

 ### Handler Module